 Are Investors Buying All the Homes in Texas?

-Research cited by the National Association of Realtors found that approximately 28% of homes sold in Texas in 2021 were purchased by companies or corporations, the highest share in the United States.¹
+According to research from the National Association of Realtors, roughly 28% of homes sold in Texas in 2021 were purchased by companies, corporations, or LLCs—the highest share of any state in the country.¹ At first glance, that number can sound alarming.

 How Investor Activity Can Benefit Communities